PPH Butterfly

 PPH Butterfly - Post-Partum Haemorrhage Butterfly Study

-The PPH Butterfly device has been developed by Professor Andrew Weeks and the team at Sanyu as a way of compressing the womb, offering a simple alternative to the more invasive traditional methods.
+The PPH Butterfly device has been developed by Professor Andrew Weeks and the team at Sanyu as a novel innovation to arrest bleeding.
+It can also help the doctor understand where the bleeding is coming from, enabling them to quickly and effectively treat the problem.

 For more information see the PPH Butterfly page on the University of Liverpool's website.